DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 There are two interchangeable commands for controlling Accessory Decoders, the Address/Subaddress method (aka "Dual-Coil" method) and linear addressing method.
 You can either specify an address and its subaddress (Addresses 0-511 with Subaddresses from 0-3) or the straight linear address (Addresses from 1-2044).

-In the mapping used by DCC++EX, linear addresses range from linear address 1, which is address 1 subaddress 0, up to linear address 2040 which is address 510 subaddress 3.
+In the mapping used by |EX-CS|, linear addresses range from linear address 1, which is address 1 subaddress 0, up to linear address 2040 which is address 510 subaddress 3.
 Decoder address 511 (linear addresses 2041-2044) is reserved for use as a broadcast address and should not be used for decoders.
 Decoder address 0 does not have a corresponding linear address.
 This seems strange, but it is the mapping used by many, but not all, commercial manufacturers.
 If your decoder does not respond on the expected linear address, try adding and subtracting 4 to see if it works.
 Or use the address/subaddress versions of the commands.